thien1324/TraversalNavigationDataPlugin/README.md

 ![Traversal Navigation Data Plugin](Doc/TraversalNavigationDataPlugin.png)

+---
-This plugin provides a system for baking, querying, and using traversal navigation segment data generated from the NavMesh.
+* This plugin provides a solution for baking, querying, and using traversal navigation segment data generated from the NavMesh.
 It is designed to support traversal gameplay features such as ledge grabs, vaults, and other navigation-based traversal actions.
 These segments can be queried at runtime and integrated directly into character traversal logic.
 ---